99 Things To See and Do on Phu Quoc Island in Vietnam

-15. Visit a Phu Quoc Pepper Farm
+15. Phu Quoc Pepper Farm Tour

 Phu Quoc produces over 1,000 tonnes of high quality black and white pepper each year and it is impossible to explore the island without seeing one of the numerous pepper plantations.
-Explore a Phu Quoc pepper farm and bring some back with you.
+Tour a Phu Quoc pepper farm and bring some back with you.
 If you love cooking then there is nothing better than cooking with fresh peppercorns, which can be purchased on the island.

 17. Discover The Mystical Cao Dai Temple

 The mystical religion of Cao Daism is said to have started right here on Phu Quoc Island.
 Visit this colorful temple located near the Phu Quoc Night Market and learn more about Cao Daism, the multi-god religion..
 Religious ceremonies are usually held in the afternoon but you can visit the temple at almost any time.
 Please remember to be respectful and wear the appropriate clothing.
 Learn more about the Cao Dai Temple on Phu Quoc.

 The Dinh Cau Rock Temple is one of Phú Quốc’s most iconic sites and no visit to the island is complete without seeing this quirky little temple perched on a rock next to the Duong Dong river.
 At the back of the temple there is a small lighthouse and balcony overlooking the Phu Quoc pier.
 Learn more.

 19. Soak Underneath A Waterfall